Grants and Support

 Introduction

 If you have been turned down for statutory funding, or statutory funding cannot pay for what you need, you may be able to get support from grant-giving charities and trusts.
 Each charity or trust will decide its own priorities for who and what it will fund.
-Grant funders will not pay for things you have already paid for.
-You can apply to some funders yourself (particularly for grants for a disabled child), but most funders require an application to be made by a professional such as a GP or social worker.
-This guide includes examples of grant-giving organisations.
+Grant funders will not pay for things you have already bought, and will not provide payment to cover debts.
+You can apply to some funders yourself, though many require an application to be made by a professional such as a healthcare worker, social worker or charity professional.
+This guide provides a list of grant giving organisations relevant for disabled people.

 Grants to help disabled people